About Ms. Keller

 - fostering student motivation and sense of purpose

 - collaboration among students, parents, and teachers

 - fostering independent learners

 A little more about me:I hold a Master's Degree in Curriculum and Instruction from UAF, where I also received my B.A. in Elementary Education.
 I was born in Savannah, Georgia, but I've lived in Alaska almost my entire life and I love it here.
 I have two younger brothers, and one older sister with special needs.
-In my free time I enjoy weightlifting, photography/videography, and playing drums in a band with my husband.
-When we get time off we like to travel, go camping, and spend time with family and friends.
+In my free time I enjoy weightlifting, photography/videography, and playing drums in two bands.
+When I get time off I like to travel, go camping, and spend time with family and friends.